 To close the message, simply click on the ‘X’ in the upper-left hand corner of the message.
 This will return you to the Drafts tab.

 The Drafts tab contains a Compose button, which allows you to compose a new message.

 To make it easy to perform tasks in bulk, MerusCase has a dropdown menu available which allows the user to select all of the drafts or deselect all of the drafts simultaneously.
 Simply click the checkbox-like icon above the column of checkboxes to see the options Select None and Select Everything.

 Note that this will only apply to drafts which you’ve currently filtered for (i.e. which are displayed on your screen at this moment).

 Any table in MerusCase allows for filtering across any of the columns on your screen to provide the user a tailored list within the system.
 In other words, use the filter to quickly find a specific line item within the table.

 Additionally, MerusCase supports the use of multiple filters at once.
-This means, for example, that a user can search for all open cases within Browse Cases and then apply a second filter to then search for Assigned to Me within those open cases.
+For instance, a user can search for all open (by the Case Status column) cases within Browse Cases and then apply a second filter to then search for Assigned to Me (by the Staff column) within those open cases.

 To apply multiple filters, enter the first filter then click on the magnifying glass.
 On click, a drop-down window will appear.
 Click Add Filter and toggle what to filter by.